archivesunleashed/archivesunleashed.org/content/cloud/index.md

 ## Functionalities

-AUK has a clean and modern interface with an easy-to-use dashboard.
+AUK has a clean and easy-to-use modern interface.
 The best part is that you do not need to know how to code, which in tern supports the increased accessibility of working with web archives.

 Core features of the Archives Unleashed Cloud include: